HaotianWang86/Neo4j-isomorphic-subgraph-matcher/README.md

 Say what the step will be

-1. Download the 'finalGUI.py' to D:\ drive.
+1. Download the 'finalGUI.py' to C:\ drive.

 2. Following Python packages need to be installed if already not installed Run following command in terminal